RashJrEdmund/Tribute-page/README.md

     This project was made by "RASH"

 ## About
-   This project was a simple assignment given to test our still growing skills. it's about implementing a tribute page for Dr. Norman Borlaug
+   This project was a simple assignment given to test our still growing skills. it's about implementing a tribute page for Dr. Norman Borlaug a man who dedicated a huge part of his life to battling hunger

 ## OPENNING THE PROGRAM
     It is as simple as clicking on it's link, or searching this url on your browser "///"